tuvalroz/hw2-video/README.md

 This app contains material that we haven't seen yet in class, and that is not needed to complete this task: such as server-side rendering, static site generation, dynamic routing, and OAuth.

-## The task
-The task is to add [pagination](https://www.w3schools.com/css/css3_pagination.asp) to the website, with 10 posts on each page.
-To test that your implementation works, you'll also have to populate your databases with fake posts.
-(See example in 'prisma/seed.ts')
-You can assume that number of posts is <= 1 million.
-Please note there is a theoretical part as well below.

 ## Getting started